Illugi317/computer_security/project/phase_1/README.md

 TODO:
 # Client
 Redo all of client
-read config from json
+read config from json CHECK
-connect to server
+connect to server CHECK
+send steps CHECK
 establish password and such
 # Server
 Redo clientCommand